 Prayer Principles from the Story of Rhoda

 Remember the last time you attended a prayer meeting?
 Did anyone mention a specific purpose for that prayer session, or was it just a "regular" meeting?
-Some people develop a habit of prayer but engage in mindless praying.
+Without a specific purpose for the prayer, it is easy to engage in mindless praying.

-And did you ever make a specific prayer request and continue pleading with God, only to realize that you already had the answer to your prayer?
-What do you imagine God says when we keep asking for what He has already given?
+And did you ever make a specific prayer request and continue pleading with God?
+What do you imagine God says when we keep asking for an answer He has already given?

 The Story of Rhoda